 Through extended time outdoors and inspired by nature itself, you’ll explore new ways of thinking and discover practical solutions that can encourage far greater biodiversity whilst playing to your architectural strengths.

-- Get outside and develop a greater appreciation of the value of nature
+- Develop a greater appreciation of the value of nature

 - Draw inspiration from natural processes

-- Boost your creative thinking and consider new ways of building
+- Boost creative thinking and consider new ways of building

 - Make connections with peers and like minds, grow your network